kendraio/kendraio-proxy/README.md

   npm test
 ```

-Most of the original CORS anywhere tests have been removed.
+Most of the original CORS Anywhere tests have been removed.
 The tests in this repo only cover functionality specific to app.kendra.io.